AUTHOR GUIDELINES

 Turn-Around Time

 Depending on the reviewers' availability and promptness, our review process takes approximately 2 to 3 months.
-Authors may not need to follow up if the submission is less than 2 months.
+Authors may not need to follow up if the submission is less than two months.

 Review Guidelines